The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Coping With Cravings

-Copy the following prayer card, and whenever you feel a craving for a cigarette, pull out the card and say the prayers:
+Copy the following prayer card, and whenever you feel a craving for tobacco, pull out the card and say the prayers:

 PRAYER FOR STOPPING SMOKING